A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics

 \begin{thm} (\cite{Auv}, Theorem 4) Let $\varpi_0$ be a Kähler metric on $M$ and assume there exists an extK (resp. cscK) PT metric of class $[\varpi_0]$ on $M\setminus X$.
 Then there exists an extK (resp. cscK) metric in the class $[\varpi_0|_{X}]$ on $X$. \end{thm}

 This result is proven by showing that locally any extremal PT metric splits near the divisor as for some $a, r > 0$, where $\sigma$ is the resulting extK or cscK metric on $X$.
-Therefore the obstruction to LeBrun-Simanca openness is local, and thus we introduce the gnarl as a local construction in order to overcome this issue.
+However, the method of proving this is in spirit the reverse of introducing the gnarl.
+Indeed, Auvray uses the $\tau$-dependent Kähler distortion potential of a cscK PT metric near the divisor to give rise to a family of nearly cscK metrics on $X$ moreover showing that this family is generated by flows of time-$\tau$-dependent holomorphic vector fields.
+In any event, the obstruction to our desired LeBrun-Simanca openness is local, and thus we introduce the gnarl as a local construction in order to overcome this issue.

 Our approach is to construct an appropriate scalar curvature operator to and from functions on $X$ in accord with the remark at the end of Section 2.
 Then through linearizing and applying a Banach space implicit function theorem argument, we will arrive at a choice of gnarled PT metric in any nearby Kähler class which is cscK near the divisor and hence has different asymptotic properties than those delineated by Auvray for extK PT metrics.
 To this end, we need the following lemma.